System Configuration

 Length: 964 words; Writer: Staff; Published: October 20, 2014; Topic: General; Level: Beginner

-After you finish installing Galera Cluster on your server, you’re ready to configure the database itself to serve as a node in a cluster.
-To do this, you’ll need to edit the MySQL configuration file.
+After you finish installing Galera Cluster on your server, you are ready to configure the database itself to serve as a node in a cluster.
+To do this, you will need to edit the MySQL configuration file.

 ../../_images/support2.jpg